How do I get started with cold exposure?

 If opting for a more remote or wild option, always pay attention to any warning signs about currents, obstacles, or reeds in the water.
 It’s a very good idea to take someone with you to ensure you don’t run into any trouble.

-When you’re ready to progress to a more technical solution, the ice bath [LINK TO RESI PAGE] is the way forward.
+When you’re ready to progress to a more technical solution, the ice baths or cold plunges are the way forward.
 There are lots of options out there so explore which is right for you, your space, and your budget.
 When installed at home, it becomes super convenient to build your practice into your daily routines.
 We can all be guilty of putting something off, especially when it comes to getting uncomfortable, so having such an accessible solution makes it harder to ignore.

 Apply caution in the cold